-If you do one tour in Bogotá, make it The Bogotá Bike Tour!
+If you do one Bogota city tour, make it The Bogotá Bike Tour!
 As always when visiting a new city I try to do as many tours as possible to get a real feel for the city and make the most of my time.
-The Bogotá Bike Tour was by far my favorite tour I took.
-Keep reading to find out why!
+Everyone kept telling me I needed to do one of the Bogota bike tours so I finally gave in and I can honestly say it was by far my favorite of all the sightseeing tours in Bogota Colombia I did.

 Once everyone has their bikes we headed out for the health and safety brief and had time to check out our bikes for any problems.

 Here are the places we visited on the Bogota city tour: